Peter Brotherhood

 Peter Brotherhood (1838–1902) was an English engineer.
 He invented the Brotherhood engine used for torpedoes as well as many other engineering products.

 With his son he built a large engineering business in London bearing his name, Peter Brotherhood.
 His son Stanley moved the works to Peterborough in 1903 where their engineering business continued to grow.

-On 30 October 2015 Hayward Tyler Group PLC completed the acquisition of the trade and assets of the Peter Brotherhood business from Dresser-Rand Company Ltd, a Siemens-owned company.

 Family of engineers

 Brotherhood was the second son of the 14 children of Priscilla (née Penton) and Rowland Brotherhood (1812-1883), an English engineer.
 He was born in Maidenhead, Berkshire on 22 April 1838 and raised in comfortable circumstances in Chippenham, Wiltshire near his father's engineering works.

 From the ages of 13 to 18, he studied applied science at King's College School.
-After practical experience including a period at the Great Western Railway works at Swindon he joined the leading marine engineering works, Maudslay, Son & Field in Lambeth in their drawing-office.
+After practical experience including a period at the Great Western Railway's Swindon Works he joined the leading marine engineering works, Maudslay, Son & Field in Lambeth in their drawing-office.